 Jay’s Treaty confirmed the fears of Democratic-Republicans, who saw it as a betrayal of republican France, cementing the idea that the Federalists favored aristocracy and monarchy.
 Partisan American newspapers tried to sway public opinion, while the skillful writing of Hamilton, who published a number of essays on the subject, explained the benefits of commerce with Great Britain.

 THE FRENCH REVOLUTION’S CARIBBEAN LEGACY

 Events in Haiti further complicated the partisan wrangling in the United States.
-White refugee planters from Haiti and other French West Indian islands, along with slaves and free people of color, left the Caribbean for the United States and for Louisiana, which at the time was held by Spain.
+White refugee planters from Haiti and other French West Indian islands, along with enslaved and free people of color, left the Caribbean for the United States and for Louisiana, which at the time was held by Spain.
 The presence of these French migrants raised fears, especially among Federalists, that they would bring the contagion of French radicalism to the United States.
-In addition, the idea that the French Revolution could inspire a successful slave uprising just off the American coastline filled southern whites and slaveholders with horror.
+In addition, the idea that the French Revolution could inspire a successful slave uprising just off the American coastline filled southern Whites and slaveholders with horror.

 THE WHISKEY REBELLION